MorpheusNephew/life-goals/README.md

 Right now this app will just take notes of that I want to accomplish, but the actual purpose is to use different aspects of the things that I want to do career wise.

-## My Life Log
+## My Current Life Goals

 ### Career

 - Become proficient in different programming languages (Rust, Go)
 - Be able to create a layout for a webpage using css (grid and flexbox)
 - Learn different frameworks (NextJS and NestJS)
-- Microservices architecture (message passing using RabbitMQ and/or other message passing technologies like AWS SQS)
+- Micro-services architecture (message passing using RabbitMQ and/or other message passing technologies like AWS SQS)

 ### Personal